 Despite its critical importance for various processes throughout the body, low iron and iron deficiency are relatively common.
 This is at least in part due to iron absorption, which can be tricky and dependent on both the source and the timing of consumption.
-Good sources of iron include red meat, shellfish, beans, dark chocolate, fortified cereals, and dark leafy greens, and best absorbed when eaten when paired with a vitamin C rich food.
+Good sources of iron include red meat, shellfish, beans, dark chocolate, fortified cereals, and dark leafy greens, and are best absorbed when paired with a vitamin C rich food.

 Sometimes, blood levels indicate the need for iron supplementation.
 If you take an iron supplement, ensure you take it at the optimal time; iron supplements and iron-rich meals are best absorbed when they are not taken before or after exercise, due to the increased inflammation following a workout.
 The ideal time for taking an iron supplement is one hour before a meal, or two hours after, to ensure an empty stomach.
 The InsideTracker Iron Group provides a comprehensive way to understand your current iron status, and gives you personalized recommendations to ensure optimal levels.